-Enzymes Media Positive reactions Coagulase The enzyme coagulase acts (30 min, 37 °C) with a plasma ÷ factor to convert fibrinogen to a fibrin clot.
-It is used to bacteria differentiate Staphylococcus aureus from other, less patho- genic staphylococci Deoxyri- e After 24 hours of incubation inoculated media the plate is bonuclease • flooded with weak hydrochloric acid (1 N), a zone of clear- (DNase) ribonucleic acid (DNA) molecule. ing appears around colonies that have produced DNase.
-This Nutrient agar with DNA is used. e e degraded by the enzyme, and the end products dissolve in the added acid.
-Intact DNA does not dissolve in weak acid after the culture has grown but rather is precipitated by it; therefore, the medium in the rest of the plate, or around colonies that do not produce DNase Cuto Epithalial call lines and ultra fil Cyto- toxines Each cell line has it's typical easily detected morphological properties which disappear under the toxin toxines ganisms.
-Ultrafiltration is an nec- properties which disappear under the toxin essary step to delete microorgan- isms and purify toxin Volatile Volatile fatty acids (propionic, butyric, valerianic, caproic) fatty acids specimens or culture media is per- 1 molecular weight.
-Presence in the specimen one of agnosis of anaerobic infections the VFAs confirms anaerobic infection L "Ghosis of underoble infections
+Enzymes Media Positive reactions Coagulase 0.4 ml sterile plasma of rabbits in The enzyme coagulase acts (30 min, 37 °C) with a plasma tube is inoculated with loop full of factor to convert fibrinogen to a fibrin clot.
+It is used to bacteria differentiate Staphylococcus aureus from other, less patho- genic staphylococci Deoxyri- Some microorganisms secrete After 24 hours of incubation inoculated media the plate is bonuclease an enzyme that attacks the deoxy- flooded with weak hydrochloric acid (1 N), a zone of clear- (DNase) ribonucleic acid (DNA) molecule. ing appears around colonies that have produced DNase.
+This • clearing occurs because the large DNA molecule has been degraded by the enzyme, and the end products dissolve in 2 2 the added acid.
+Intact DNA does not dissolve in weak acid after the culture has grown but rather is precipitated by it; therefore, the medium in the rest of the plate, or around colonies that do not produce DNase Cyto- • Each cell line has it's typical easily detected morphological toxines properties which disappear under the toxin ganisms.
+Ultrafiltration is an nec- essary step to delete microorgan- isms and purify toxin Volatile Volatile fatty acids (propionic, butyric, valerianic, caproic) fatty acids are separated in chromatographic column according their molecular weight.
+Presence in the specimen one of agnosis of anaerobic infections the VFAs confirms anaerobic infection